 Mid-way through my teaching career, I took off several years to raise my son.
 While I was at home, I started to write down stories to amuse him, and to fictionalize incidents from my teaching experience.
 I had intended to write non-fiction and curriculum materials, but when I sat down to write, the words poured out as stories and poems.
 It was as if all the children I had taught over the years were now telling me stories.

-I have published twenty-five children’s books, and more than thirty short stories in children’s magazines such as Cricket, Spider, and Highlights for Children.
+I have published twenty-six children’s books, and more than thirty short stories in children’s magazines such as Cricket, Spider, and Highlights for Children.

 My children’s books are: